microsoft/ALAppExtensions/Modules/System/Email/README.md

 #### Parameters
 *RecipientType ([Enum "Email Recipient Type"]())*

-Sepcifies the type of the recipients.
+Specifies the type of the recipients.

 *Recipients ([list of [Text]]())*